saadsidd-iu/AiDD---Assignment-5---Personal-Website/.prompt/dev_notes.md

 ## Update 3: Thank You Page and Projects Section Overhaul

-**Changes Requested:**
-1. Create a simple thank you page with navigation bar and "Back to Homepage" button
+**Exact Prompt:** "create a tahnk you page after submitting the contact form. a simple thank you with the navigation bar teh the top and a button saying back to hompeage.

-2. Update projects section to show only two PDF projects (ITS CA1 and Team 20 Helios)
-3. Use PDF viewers for both projects (same as resume page)
-4. Remove additional projects and open source contributions sections
-5. Update descriptions and key features for the two projects
+in the files and inspiration folder are two new files. one called ITS CA1, and the other tEAM 20 HELIOS.
+Those ifles should be shown in the prjects section in teh same type f pdf viewwer as on the resume page. also update the description,  key features for them/ remove any extra projects beyonf those two in teh file, and remove additonal pkects section, and opne ousrce contriubtions section"

 **Summary of Changes Made:**